jermspeaks/christmas-adventure/src/content/sections/section-19.md

 # The Guardian Appears

+After leaving Elara's bakery, you and Cheshire made your way deeper into the Frostwood Forest.
+The path led you through ancient trees, their branches heavy with snow, until you reached a clearing—a small, circular space where the trees parted to reveal a patch of sky above.
+In the center stood a stone archway covered in intricate carvings that seemed to shift and change as you looked at them.

 You were about to step closer to the Memory Vault when a voice spoke from the shadows, cold and sharp as ice.
 "Stop."

 You froze, turning to see who had spoken.
 A figure emerged from between the trees—tall, cloaked in shadows that seemed to move independently, their face hidden beneath a hood.
 But you could see their eyes, and they were the coldest, emptiest eyes you'd ever seen.